 Ethernet vs. Wi-Fi

-Wi-Fi, or wireless fidelity, is a phenomenon which we all clamoring for.
+Wi-Fi, or wireless fidelity, is a phenomenon that we all clamoring for.
 No more hardwiring your computer to an internet modem and router; everything was, yes, WIRELESS.
-I would say the majority of internet users today are tethered to their phone via Wi-Fi, making it the more popular of the two, but ethernet is still a solid option.
+I would say the majority of internet users today are tethered to their phones via Wi-Fi, making it the more popular of the two, but an ethernet is still a solid option.

 The physical connection that an ethernet cable has provides better connectivity in some cases.
 Wi-Fi is susceptible to interference with its signal, making your connection unstable in some cases.
 Ethernet has a consistent speed throughout.